Rose Marie Augustine: Activism

 In May of 1985, Rose Marie Augustine read a series of articles published in the Arizona Daily Star by reporter Jane Kay about contamination of groundwater in the south side of Tucson.
 This series discussed the history of trichloroethylene (TCE) pollution in the city’s drinking wells and interviewed 500 residents who were suffering from a range of health problems, including cancer in local students.
-Rose Marie Augustine reported her family suffered from cancer, lupus, and nerve disorders, and that Kay’s articles inspired her to form Tucsonians for a Clean Environment that same year.
+Rose Marie Augustine reported her family suffered from cancer, lupus, and nerve disorders, and that Kay’s articles inspired her to form Tucsonans for a Clean Environment that same year.

 Rose Marie Augustine called for greater public awareness of the contamination and health risks of TCE exposure, as well as greater public involvement with government hearings.
 At one hearing, Augustine and fellow activists were referred to by a local official as “hysterical Hispanic housewives”.
 Officials denied any illness was caused by the pollution, citing a report by the Arizona Department of Health that blamed illnesses on residents' lifestyles.

 As an activist, Rose Marie Augustine called for the Agency for Toxic Substances and Disease Registry to do a new study after this report claimed no illness in Tucson was a result of TCE pollution.
 She demanded citizens accompany officials to test water, and for samples to be tested independent of the city.
 She also contributed to the creation of a city-funded clinic to treat Tucson residents with likely TCE-related illnesses.
-Alongside Tucsonians for a Clean Environment, Rose Marie Augustine joined a lawsuit with 2,000 other Tucsonians against Hughes Aircraft Co., which claimed the company's pollution affected their health.
+Alongside Tucsonans for a Clean Environment, Rose Marie Augustine joined a lawsuit with 2,000 other Tucsonans against Hughes Aircraft Co., which claimed the company's pollution affected their health.
 In 1991, officials admitted the toxic waste had caused health issues among Tucson residents, particularly lupus and birth deformities.
 Hughes Aircraft Co. settled for $85 million but did not accept blame.

 In October 1991, Rose Marie Augustine was a speaker at the First National People of Color Environmental Leadership Summit in Washington, D.C.
 This summit was an important moment for the growing environmental justice movement, separating it from traditional environmental activism.

 Rose Marie Augustine also joined several environmental activist groups, including Citizens Clearinghouse for Hazardous Waste, the National Toxics Campaign, and the Southwest Network for Environmental and Economic Justice.